Wintermute0110/plugin.program.AML.dev/NOTES.md

 ## Porting Python 2 to Pyhton 3 ##

+**TODO**

+Remove tasks once finished.

+ * Create a function in `disk_IO.py` to write text files, arguments filename and slist.
+Use this function to write al reports and text files.
+Use `io.open`.

+ * Call function in `utils_kodi` to display text window.

 **Language specific issues**

  * The `urlparse` module is renamed to `urllib.parse` in Python 3.